 The Academic Preservation Trust (APTrust) is a consortium of higher education institutions committed to providing both a preservation repository for digital content and collaboratively developed services related to that content.
-The APTrust repository accepts digital materials in all formats from member institutions, and provides secure, redundant storage in the cloud.
-It is hosted by the University of Virginia and is both a deposit location and a replicating node for the Digital Preservation Network (DPN).
+The APTrust repository accepts digital materials in all formats from member institutions, and provides redundant storage in the cloud.
+It is managed and operated by the University of Virginia and is both a deposit location and a replicating node for the Digital Preservation Network (DPN).
 The APTrust consortium leverages the expertise of its members to identify and articulate needs for the digital content environment, to prioritize service development, and to collaboratively build solutions.
 This approach generates economies of scale and increases value for all members.

 The Academic Preservation Trust seeks to add members who are interested in participating in building the consortium’s infrastructure, including governance and operations.
 Institutional members are encouraged and expected to participate both at the dean and staff levels as the organization builds to full maturity.
 If your institution or library is interested in joining APTrust, please contact our Program Director, Chip German.